mdbootstrap/mdb-ui-kit/docs/components/collapse.md

-The Bootstrap collapse plugin allows you to toggle content on your pages with a bit of JavaScript and some classes.
-Flexible plugin that utilizes a handful of classes (from the **required [transitions plugin]({{ site.baseurl }}/components/transitions/)**) for easy toggle behavior.
+The Bootstrap collapse plugin allows you to toggle content on your pages with a few classes thanks to some helpful JavaScript.

 ## Contents